NiklasTiede/NiklasTiede/README.md

 <!-- <a href="#"><img align="right" src="assets/link.gif" width="150" /></a> -->

-- :pencil2:  Visit my blog [the coding lab](https://the-coding-lab.com/) if you're  interested in cheminformatics
+- :pencil2:  Visit my blog [The Coding Lab](https://the-coding-lab.com/) if you're  interested in cheminformatics

-- 🚧 Currently I'm working on [spasco](https://github.com/NiklasTiede/spasco) | *a tiny command line tool for renaming files/dirs.*
+- 🚧 Currently I'm working on [Spasco](https://github.com/NiklasTiede/spasco) | *a tiny command line tool for renaming files/dirs.*

-- 🏃🏼‍♂️ A long term project of mine is [feedingORCAs](https://github.com/NiklasTiede/feedingORCAs) | *an interface to the quantum chemistry library ORCA.*
+- 🏃🏼‍♂️ A long term project of mine is [FeedingORCAs](https://github.com/NiklasTiede/feedingORCAs) | *an interface to the quantum chemistry library ORCA.*

 Tools I'm feelin' comfortable with: